An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Proof of Theorem and Corollary

 \section{Proof of Theorem~\ref{t.main} and Corollary~\ref{cor.FH}}

-Fix $0< \alpha \le 1$.
-By combining Theorem~\ref{t.rearrangement} with the translation and scale invariance \eqref{scaling} of $|B_+\cup B_-|^\frac{2}{d}\lambda_1^{\chi_\alpha}(B_+\cup B_-)$ problem \eqref{problem} is equivalent to the minimization of twisted eigenvalues over the class made up of two disjoint \emph{non-empty} balls, contained in a fixed domain $D\subset \mathbb R^d$ (the \emph{box}), of total measure equal to $\delta_d$, with orthogonality constraint of bang-bang type, namely one reduces to study
+\begin{proof}[Proof of Theorem~\ref{t.main}] Fix $0< \alpha \le 1$ and, without loss of generality, we can assume $B_+$, $B_-$ and $\chi_\alpha$ be as in Appendix~\ref{appPoho}.
+By combining Theorem~\ref{t.rearrangement} with the scale invariance \eqref{scaling} and the (partial) translation invariance of $|B_+\cup B_-|^\frac{2}{d}\lambda_1^{\chi_\alpha}(B_+\cup B_-)$, problem \eqref{problem} is equivalent to the minimization of twisted eigenvalues over the class made up of two disjoint \emph{non-empty} balls of total measure equal to $\delta_d$, contained in a fixed domain $D\subset \mathbb R^d$ (the \emph{box}), with orthogonality constraint of bang-bang type, namely one reduces to study

-with and the bang-bang function $\chi_\alpha=\alpha\chi_{B_+}+\chi_{B_-}$.
+with and the bang-bang function $\chi_\alpha=\alpha\chi_{B_+}+\chi_{\mathbb R^d\setminus B_+}$.
 In other words, proving Theorem~\ref{t.main} is equivalent to establishing its properties for the minimizers of \eqref{problembis}.
 The proof is divided into four steps.

 \emph{Step 1 (existence of a minimizer).} We claim that there exists a pair of {disjoint} \emph{non-empty} balls minimizing \eqref{problembis}.
 The existence of such a minimizer is standard and follows the Direct Methods of the Calculus of Variations.
-Let $\{\Omega_n=B_+^n\cup B_-^n\}_n\subset \mathcal O_1(D)$ be a minimizing sequence for \eqref{problembis} and define $g_n:=\alpha \chi_{B_{+}^n}+\chi_{B_-^n}$.
+Let $\{\Omega_n=B_+^n\cup B_-^n\}_n\subset \mathcal O_1(D)$ be a minimizing sequence for \eqref{problembis} and define $g_n:=\alpha \chi_{B_{+}^n}+\chi_{\mathbb R^d\setminus B_+^n}$.
 By compactness -- since we are working with pairs of balls of fixed volume -- up to subsequences, the sequence $\{\Omega_n\}_n$ converges (e.g., in terms of the radii of the balls) to some limit set $\Omega=B_+\cup B_-$.
 Note that the limit may degenerate into a single ball of measure $\delta_d$, in the case $B_-=\emptyset$.
 Moreover, $g_n\to\chi_\alpha=\alpha \chi_{B_+}+\chi_{B_-}$ a.e. in $D$.
 Now, let $u_n$ be a twisted eigenfunction corresponding to $\lambda_{1}^{g_n}(\Omega_n)$ normalized in $L^2(\Omega_n)$.
 By minimality, the sequence $\{u_n\}_n$ is uniformly bounded in $H^1_0(D)$.
 Therefore, up to extracting further subsequences, we may assume that $\{u_n\}_n$ converges weakly in $H^1_0(D)$, strongly in $L^2(D)$, and a.e. in $D$ to some function $u\in H^1_0(D)$ such that